-Not all personal injury claims are based on negligence.
+Intentional torts lawyers agree, not all personal injury claims are based on negligence.
 Some claims arise from intentional tort allegations, indicating that the at-fault party intentionally caused the injury, rather than neglectfully.
-In most intentional tort cases, criminal charges will also be filed.
+In most intentional North Carolina tort law cases, criminal charges will also be filed.
 The state may bring a case against the at-fault party in criminal court, but you can still go to civil court to collect compensation for your injuries and damages.

 In North Carolina, assault is defined as any attempt to commit a battery or any show of force indicating that a battery is imminent.
 Words are not enough to constitute assault, but actions combined with words can constitute fault based on the following elements: